Dr Steve Walden known as Steve

 Research experience includes molecular biology and proteomics, materials science as applied to bone, biochemistry, forensic taphonomy, and colorimetry.

-Module leader for Citizenship and Inclusion for BN Learning Disabilities Nursing.
+NL1D001 Citizenship and Inclusion for BN Learning Disabilities Nursing.

 Walden, S.J., Evans, S.L. and Mulville, J., 2017.
 Changes in Vickers hardness during the decomposition of bone: Possibilities for forensic anthropology.
 Journal of the mechanical behavior of biomedical materials, 65, pp.672-678.